jonahberean/psi_transmission/.ipynb_checkpoints/README-checkpoint.md

 ## sim_submit

 Submission files for simulation.
-There are config files, materials files, and scripts for running in parallel on the cluster
+There are config files, materials files, and scripts for running in parallel on the cluster.